novaziraa/QA_TechnicalAssessment/README.md

 # QA_TechnicalAssessment
-Automation Test on page https://www.saucedemo.com/
+Automation Test for https://www.saucedemo.com/ using Katalon record & play features to execute the test cases

-The project in the master
+The project is in the branch master